GiorgioRen/cs/SSDM/03 - Requirements Specification.md

 **requirement document** is the **base of agreement** between customer and contractor relevant also for **estimation of time, costs, risks and schedules** for the sw system

-> Requirement specification is the starting point for designing
+> Requirement specification is the design starting point